mkulke/pcisign/README.md

 ### Run

-specify `-device pcisign` in your QEMU command line
+specify `-device pcisign,rsa-key=/tmp/rsa2048.key` in your QEMU command line.
+The key has to be a private RSA key formatted in PKCS#1 and encoded in DER.
+In OpenSSL v3 this would be achieved by using those conversion flags: `-outform DER -traditional`

 ## Kernel driver (frontend)